 The tea ceremony was now over, and as a representation of what was good about China,it has remained unchanged over time.

 This tea ceremony had been performed in two entirely different contexts – one in a skyscraper, and one just metres away from the silent terracotta soldiers, represented for me the meeting point of the old and the new China.

 Our entire stay had been littered with confluences like this – too numerous to mention here, but for me spelling out that the wind of change was and is blowing through this vast and magnificent country that we here in the West know so little about.

-I consider it to have been a privilege to share it with my family and will look on with enthusiasm and interest as China takes its role on the world stage over the next few years.
+I consider it to have been a privilege to share this 20000 kilometre round trip with my family to the other side of the world.
+I will look on with enthusiasm and interest as China takes its role on the world stage over the next few years.

-Like the Tea Ceremony, so too the Terracotta Army has stood firm against the ravages of time and all that it brings.
+Like the Tea Ceremony, the Terracotta Army has stood firm against the ravages of time and all that it brings.

 I am confident China will do the same.